-Community Event Reports for clients served in community settings is crucial to monitoring the health and safety of persons served in community settings.
+Community Event Reports for consumers served in community settings is crucial to monitoring the health and safety of persons served in community settings.
 These processes are detailed in separate policies of the Board.
-Furthermore, staff with the Division of Developmental Disabilities is responsible for trending of incident reports involving clients served to identify patterns and potential areas of staff training, etc. to reduce such incidents in the future.
+Furthermore, staff with the Division of Developmental Disabilities is responsible for trending of incident reports involving consumers served to identify patterns and potential areas of staff training, etc. to reduce such incidents in the future.
 CCDDR shall obtain copies of such trending information performed by the Division in mitigating such incidents in the future.

-A copy of the appropriate forms should be forwarded to the CCDDR Safety Officer, Targeted Case Management (TCM) Supervisor, Director of Services and Supports, or other duly appointed staff member, who will review during their next regularly scheduled meeting.
+A copy of the appropriate forms should be forwarded to the CCDDR Safety Officer, Targeted Case Management (TCM) Supervisor, Consumer Support Director, or other duly appointed staff member, who will review during their next regularly scheduled meeting.